umarhassan-mitodl/1.124j-fall-2000/content/pages/lecture-notes/custom_graphics.md

  _}_
 _}_

-The [Java® 2D API](http://java.sun.com/docs/books/tutorial/2d/index.html) provides a range of advanced capabilities, such as stroking and filling, affine transformations, compositing and transparency.
+The {{% resource_link "7ab721f0-dfee-4f20-be8f-251bed24893e" "Java® 2D API" %}} provides a range of advanced capabilities, such as stroking and filling, affine transformations, compositing and transparency.

 {{< anchor "3" >}}{{< /anchor >}}3\.
 A Graphics Example
 -------------------------------------------------------